leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

 <img src="screenshots/sc_producer_pki.png" height="300">

 2. Set up the certificate password and ACL
--a.
+- a.
 Provide a password with a minimum of 8 characters.
-For the example used in this lab, it will be **streamconnect** -b.
+For the example used in this lab, it will be **streamconnect**
+- b.
 Click **Configure Acl**

 <img src="screenshots/sc_producer_password_acl.png" height="400">